BRITE-REU/programming-workshops/source/workshops/07_SQL/Workshop_SQL.rst

 ************
 Task 2
 ************

 Data for the three tables, in tab separated format, has been stored on the SCC in the following files:
  - /projectnb/bubpwtf/SQL_workshop/movies.tsv
  - /projectnb/bubpwtf/SQL_workshop/actors.tsv
  - /projectnb/bubpwtf/SQL_workshop/cast.tsv

-(Note that these files are also stored at the following location if you want to download them to your own computer.
-Click on the names and use the download button on the next page.:
+Note that these files are also stored at the following location if you want to download them to your own computer.
+Click on the names and use the download button on the next page.
  - "`movies.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/movies.tsv>`_"
  - "`actors.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/actors.tsv>`_"
  - "`cast.tsv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/cast.tsv>`_"
-)

 Load each file into its own table.
 Use the following for the movies.tsv file.

 .. code::

 	sqlite> .mode tabs
-	sqlite> .import movies.tsv movies
+	sqlite> .import /projectnb/bubpwtf/SQL_workshop/movies.tsv movies

-Confirm that data has been loaded into the movies table using the following command that counts the number of records.
+Confirm that data has been loaded into the movies table using the following command that counts the number of records in the table.
 The answer should be 102754.

 .. code::